sinclairjang/Heatbox/README.md

 ![alt_text](images/ExampleMap.png "Example Map")

+You may hit the play right away to get a feel for it.
-Play with `DT_FireSim_BoxInfo`.
+Or, play with `DT_FireSim_BoxInfo`.
 This data table contains core variables that affect the simulation.

 ![alt_text](images/DataTable.png "Data Table")